Warren

 Looking back as I leave the hills.
 Despite missing my target I have enjoyed two days of awesome motorcycle roads in dramatic landscapes.

 Next I stop in Nakhl to visit it’s historic fort.
-I’m not into man made things but enjoy the natural cooling afforded by the interior.
+I’m not into man made things but this was actually nice and I enjoyed the natural cooling afforded by the interior.

 The official at gate asks me how I find the heat and I reply it’s like my home town in summer.